-Sometimes flying can be a frightening experience – not only for people but also for animals.
-If you’re going away on a long trip and don’t want to leave your pet home alone, you may consider taking him or her with you.
-So, how do you prepare your pet for flying on an airplane?
+Sometimes flying can be a frightening experience – not only for people but for animals too.
+So, if you’re thinking of getting away from it all by going on a long trip but you can’t bear to leave your pets behind, taking them with you is a real consideration.
+Therefore we have put together a few tips that will help you with the requirements of pet travel in Coivd times and ask how do you prepare your pet for flying on an airplane?

 Can my pet fly on an airplane?

 Air travel doesn’t suit all pets.
-Before you decide whether to take your pet with you on a flight, you should find out if your pet is able to travel by air.
+Before you decide whether to take your pet with you on a flight, you should find out if your pet is eligible to travel by air.

 Air Travel is Not Recommended for